 Continue gluing the straws down until the entire craft ring is covered.

 Cut a piece of baker’s twine to roughly 8″ and loop it around the craft ring.
 Tie the ends in a double knot to secure it and glue the knot down to the craft circle.

-For the flowers I used this tutorial, cut them out on the Silhouette and used hot glue to place them.
+For the flowers follow this tutorial, cut them out on the Silhouette and use hot glue to place them.